Drip Roasters

 The coffee we ship is usually roasted within the last two weeks.

-This natural processed coffee convinced us with its beautiful acidity, a jam-like sweetness and yet a lot of clarity.
-It offers notes of red and some tropical fruit and wonderful wine-like aromatics.
+This natural processed coffee convinced us with its beautiful acidity and jam-like sweetness.
+It offers notes of red and some tropical fruit and beautiful wine-like aromatics.

 During the last few years, coffee production on La Confianza was adapted to the natural process almost entirely.
-Though moving the coffee constantly and controlling the temperature during drying is generating additional work, Angel says, they save a lot of water as well as time spent washing the coffee – and the quality might just be even better that way.
+Though moving the coffee constantly and controlling the temperature during drying is generating additional work, Angel says, they save a lot of water as well as time spent washing the coffee – and the quality might just be better that way too.

 After the harvest, the coffee cherries are put out to dry on the raised drying beds for 8-15 days, before being moved to the patio, where drying continues.
 The family follows a strict process, which results in great consistency and an excellent cup quality.

-We have bought Angel and Edita's coffee for the third consecutive year and doubled the purchased quantity each year.
+We have bought Angel and Edita's coffee for the fourth consecutive year and increased the purchased quantity over the years.
+Last year, we visited them in Las Pirias – read up on it here.

 Process: Natural